ychuang6/sams-documentation/source/installation.rst

 Cluster Computing Environment
 -----------------------------
-This pipeline is currently designed to work with cluster computing for best performance.
+This pipeline is designed to work with cluster computing for optimal performance.
 The Vocal Tract Development Lab employs High Throughput Computing (HTC) resources from the `Center for High Throughput Computing <http://chtc.cs.wisc.edu>`_ at the University of Wisconsin-Madison.
-It can be adapted to use on other cluster computing environment for users who may have access to similar resources too.
+It can be adapted to use on other cluster computing environment for users who may have access to similar resources.